-Kittelson senior principal engineer Brian Ray approaches projects from a systems planning perspective, investing careful attention in initial development phases to better set the foundation for selecting and refining transportation design alternatives.
+Kittelson senior principal engineer Brian Ray approaches projects from a systems planning perspective, investing careful attention in initial project development phases to better set the foundation for identifying and refining transportation design alternatives.
 Brian’s earliest engineering mentors nurtured this approach – and he carries it forward in his own mentorship of young transportation professionals, as described in a profile of Brian in the November/December 2017 issue of TR News, published by the Transportation Research Board (TRB).

 Junior staff seeking guidance from Brian on a particular roadway problem typically get a lesson in the larger issues of geometric design.
-“I know sometimes they just want the answer to a basic question, but sharing the principles leading to that answer will help them long after the immediate project,” he says.
-Brian also supports the involvement of young transportation professionals at TRB’s Annual Meeting.
+“I know sometimes they just want the answer to a basic question, but sharing the principles leading to that answer will help them long after the immediate project,” Brian says.
+He also supports the involvement of young transportation professionals at TRB’s Annual Meeting.
 “TRB is a large organization, and the Annual Meeting can be daunting….
 Helping [new attendees] connect with fellow TRB professionals – even outside geometric design – is always satisfying.”

-Brian’s involvement with TRB began more than 20 years ago—first as a member of its Standing Committee on Geometric Design (serving as chair from 2006 to 2012), and then as a member of the Task Force on Arterials and Public Health, for which he chairs the Subcommittee on Context-Sensitive Solutions.
+Brian’s involvement with TRB began more than 20 years ago, first as a member of its Standing Committee on Geometric Design (serving as chair from 2006 to 2012), and then as a member of the Task Force on Arterials and Public Health, for which he is chair of the Subcommittee on Context-Sensitive Solutions.
 He has also chaired its Design Section since 2012.
 Brian presided over the Young Practitioner Research in Design and Materials session at TRB’s 2018 Annual Meeting.